wclr/watchalive/README.md

 ## Watchalive.

-A small dev server with smart file watching and transform support.
+A small but robust dev server with smart file watching and transform support.

 ### Generally:
 - http serving server (express)